 Department

-A dimension type refers to organizational departments, such as Sales, Marketing, or Finance.
+A dimension type that can refer to organizational departments, such as Sales, Marketing, or Finance.

 Scenario

-A dimension type that refers to the type of data:
+A dimension type that can refer to the type of data:

 -